 Wikileaks, fentanyl, murder and spies

 I went on Wikileaks this week to find what information, in any, was discussed in diplomatic channels during the early days of fentanyl trafficking.
-I didn’t quite find what I was expecting but I did find a series of emails from analysts at a US private intelligence firm discussing Israeli and Russian spies who use fentanyl to take out people or extract information from them.
+I didn’t quite find what I was expecting but I did find a series of emails from analysts at a US private intelligence firm discussing Israeli spies who use fentanyl to take out people or extract information from them.

 A bit of background.